Uranium from Phosphates

 The process involves taking 27% acid, redox reduction to ferrous iron giving oxidation of uranium, primary IX ,then recycle of acid with improved quality and a secondary IX uranium recovery being much the same as that in Cameco’s US ISL operations, so potential synergy.
 Bottom line of process is 95% U recovery, no radwaste, $18/lb cost, improved acid quality for main plant, $120 million bolt-on plant cost.

-The next phase of PhosEnergy commercialisation is expected to be a continuous on-site demonstration scale operation at the site of an existing phosphate producer.
-This phase will underpin a Definitive Feasibility Study (DFS) and be the basis for a full-scale commercial facility, which might be constructed and commissioned within three years of the commencement of a DFS.
+Continuous on-site PhosEnergy demonstration plant operation at the site of an existing US phosphate producer took place over ten weeks to May 2014 with consistent recoveries of over 92% from the filter-grade acid stream.
+The product was shipped to a licensed uranium mill in Wyoming where it was converted into saleable product.
+This phase leads to a preliminary feasibility study, and will underpin a Definitive Feasibility Study (DFS) and be the basis for a full-scale commercial facility, which might be constructed and commissioned within three years of the commencement of a DFS.

-As well as the PhosEnergy project, Cameco is involved independently through Nukem with CF Industries in developing a facility to recover about 400 tU/yr from Florida phosphates.
+As well as the PhosEnergy project, Cameco has been involved independently through its subsidiary Nukem with CF Industries in developing a facility to recover about 400 tU/yr from Florida phosphates.

 In the USA eight plants for the recovery of uranium from phosphoric acid have been built and operated since the 1970s (six in Florida, two in Louisiana).
 Plants have also been built in Canada, Spain, Belgium (for Moroccan phosphate), Israel, and Taiwan.